Shusuke-O/shusuke_o.github.io/index.md

 - analyzed mechanical properties of the soft actuator (MATLAB)

 ## Project Experiences
+###

+### Image Processing for the Space Debris tracking (July 2016)
+To track streaks of the space debris, I participated in the development of the image recognition algorithm.

 ### FSAE Competition(September, 2015)
 As a Bachelor's thesis project, I Joined a Student Formula Car Development Competition (FSAE - JAPAN) in September 2015